eficode/robotframework-oxygen/readme.md

 4. mock>=2.0.0
 5. invoke>=1.1.1

-Install the dependencies for oxygen 1.0 from the command line.
+Install the dependencies for oxygen from the command line.

 ```
 pip install -r requirements.txt
 ```

-## Running a sample test
+## Running sample tests

 Few sample tests has been written in the directory `test`in the oxgyen-core directory.
-To run the sample test run the invoke command on the command line.
+To run the sample tests run the invoke command on the command line.

 ```
 invoke atest